lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This method of transmission is identical to colonisation of leaf primordia, hence requires no separate machinery and explains consistent observation of _N. azollae_ in very young microsporocarps.

 **Chapter \ref{phylogeny_workflow}** (\nameref{phylogeny_workflow} on page \pageref{phylogeny_workflow}) describes a workflow for creating large and state-of-the-art phylogentic trees of gene families; examplified in landplants.
-Studying fern genetics, the _Azolla_ lab often deals with fern genes that are homologous (similar in sequence) to a seedplant gene.
+Studying fern genetics, the _Azolla_ lab often deals with fern genes that are homologous (similar in sequence) to a seed plant gene.
 With phylogeny, we aim to assess the evolution of a gene family and orthology/paralogy of _Azolla_ genes to model species their genes.
 While many user friendly methods exist to create phylogenetic trees, these are often either closed-source, or their performance is limited.
 Here I created a workflow for basic phylogeny inference with state-of-the-art open source tools, unlimitted in their performance.